Ehanlion/mist_obsidian/98. Quests/Mist Side Quests.md

 > [!NOTE] Quest Hook
 > In the heart of town, a prominent notice catches the eye, detailing an upcoming grand funeral to honor the memory of a 'dear friend of [[Tennyson Heralds]],' the esteemed [[Dmitri Mironov]].
 The ceremony, dedicated to the golden god [[Alsolace]], will take place in the sacred Temple Glade at sundown tomorrow. [[Dmitri Mironov]] is depicted as a figure of immense importance within the temple, a pillar of the religious community, tragically cut down by a fearsome entity known as the "Wraith of the Night."
 This malevolent being, described as a shifting, shadowy figure armed with scything steel blades, is said to serve the mysterious dark god [[Erstorndin]].
 According to the details, [[Tennyson Heralds]] warns that the "Wraith of the Night" can only be vanquished by the golden power of [[Alsolace]].
 To this end, he urges the faithful to make gold donations at [[Alsolace]]'s shrine in Temple Glade, so that the god might be empowered to defeat this dark threat.
 >
-> The posting invites all who wish to pay their respects to [[Dmitri Mironov]], a revered member of [[The Following of Alsolace]], the guardians of Temple Glade and its sacred rites.
+> The posting invites all who wish to pay their respects to [[Dmitri Mironov]], a revered member of [[The Followers of Alsolace]], the guardians of Temple Glade and its sacred rites.
 Attendees are asked to don the traditional white and gold hooded robes as a sign of reverence and solidarity with the holy practices of the temple.

 ### Possible Objectives
 1. **Attend the Funeral (Optional):**